DandelionSprout/adfilt/.github/README.md

 ## The tools that I use:

-• Checker for redundant/duplicate filter entries, made by Famlam: https://arestwo.org/famlam/redundantRuleChecker.html
+• Checker for redundant/duplicate filter entries, made by Famlam: https://arestwo.org/famlam/redundantRuleChecker.html <br>

-• Tool I used to create a JSON file for WebKit, made by the Adblock Plus developers: https://github.com/adblockplus/abp2blocklist
+• Tool I used to create a JSON file for WebKit, made by the Adblock Plus developers: https://github.com/adblockplus/abp2blocklist <br>

-• Recentmost tool I used to test IP server availability, made by [Funilrys](https://github.com/funilrys): https://github.com/funilrys/funceble (I previously used the _Find dead, redirected and/or parked domains_ tool at https://arestwo.org/famlam/redundantRuleChecker.html to great effect, but it had a ludicrously long and hardcoded 120sec waiting time before it'd label domains as dead).
+• Recentmost tool I used to test IP server availability, made by [Funilrys](https://github.com/funilrys): https://github.com/funilrys/funceble (I previously used the _Find dead, redirected and/or parked domains_ tool at https://arestwo.org/famlam/redundantRuleChecker.html to great effect, but it had a ludicrously long and hardcoded 120sec waiting time before it'd label domains as dead). <br>

-• To create direct addition links that can be linked to on GitHub, I don't use _abp:subscribe_ in the URLs, but instead _subscribe.adblockplus.org_, which works the same way if the addition link has been correctly constructed.
+• To create direct addition links that can be linked to on GitHub, I don't use _abp:subscribe_ in the URLs, but instead _subscribe.adblockplus.org_, which works the same way if the addition link has been correctly constructed. <br>
 • To make the GitHub websites a lot wider on the user-end, and thus make the tables above display in a better way: https://userstyles.org/styles/108591/github-wide by [cfoellmann](https://userstyles.org/users/206217)

 ### Ways one can use Sublime Text to improve his/her filter lists (https://www.sublimetext.com/, made by Jon Skinner and Will Bond):

-• To sort filter entries in alphabetic order: F9 / Edit → Sort Lines
+• To sort filter entries in alphabetic order: F9 / Edit → Sort Lines <br>

-• To remove "www." from most entries: Ctrl+H / Find → Replace…
+• To remove "www." from most entries: Ctrl+H / Find → Replace… <br>

-• To remove duplicates: Edit → Permute Lines → Unique
+• To remove duplicates: Edit → Permute Lines → Unique <br>

-• To remove duplicates across files: Paste the content of the file that shall retain its filters on top, and paste the content of the file that shall delete its duplicates on bottom.
+• To remove duplicates across files: Paste the content of the file that shall retain its filters on top, and paste the content of the file that shall delete its duplicates on bottom. <br>
 • To attempt to add MD5 hashes: The [Hasher](https://github.com/dangelov/hasher) extension, made by [Dino Angelov](https://github.com/dangelov)